evennia/evennia/docs/latest/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Python-basic-introduction.md.txt

 Some important things above:

-- Definining a function with `def` means we are starting a new code block.
+- Defining a function with `def` means we are starting a new code block.
 Python works so that you mark the content of the block with indention.
 So the next line must be manually indented (4 spaces is a good standard) in order for Python to know it's part of the function body.
 - We expand the `hello_world` function with another argument `txt`.
 This allows us to send any text, not just